terrillhilliard/login/README.md

 # login
-Welcome to the login landing page for [Company]!
+Welcome to the login landing page!
 This page serves as the entry point for accessing our web application.

 As a user, you can enter your username and password to log in to your account.
 If you are a new user, you can sign up for an account by clicking on the "Sign Up" button and following the prompts.